-Pulling together any event can make organizers nervous about how well it will go, how many people will show up, etc. Be willing to step outside your comfort zone to challenge yourself and your organization, while making sure you do the organizing steps to make the event successful.
-My experience has been that climate protests usually draw more people than expected if they are well publicized and the reason for them are clear.
+Pulling together any event can make organizers nervous about how well it will go, how many people will show up, what will the weather be like, will the media be interested, etc. Be willing to step outside your comfort zone to challenge yourself and your organization, while making sure you do the organizing steps to make the event successful.
+My experience has been that climate protests usually draw more people than expected if they are well-publicized and their reason is clear.

-Some ways to protest include: organize a picket line; hold a rally or march; organize a sit-in or die-in; block the traffic; disrupt a meeting or public hearing (e.g., have people stand up and speak, hold a banner); hold signs at events; engage in performance art; hang a banner from a building or overpass; organize a call-in; leaflet; hunger strike; blocking an entrance to building or work site; dressing up as polar bears and other animals threatened by climate change; music; sing; organize a festive; vigils; readings; put up posters; banging pots and pans; sidewalk chalking; etc.
+Some ways to protest include: organizing a picket line; holding a rally or march; organizing a sit-in or die-in; blocking traffic; disrupting a meeting or public hearing (have people stand up and speak or hold a banner); holding signs at events; engaging in performance art; hanging a banner from a building or overpass; organizing a call-in; leafleting; hunger striking; blocking an entrance to building or work site; dressing up as polar bears and other animals threatened by climate change; using music or pother performance; organizing a festival, vigils and readings; putting up posters; banging pots and pans; sidewalk chalking, and more.

 Protests are normally nonviolent.
-Be clear with participants ahead of time as to whether the event is committed to nonviolence (which also requires them to commit to this if they are participating).
+Be clear with participants ahead of time as to whether the event is committed to nonviolence (which also requires participants commitment if they’re participating).

 This book focuses on nonviolent protests.
-Violent protests can involve destruction of property (disabling a bulldozer) or even harm to individuals.
+Violent protests can involve destruction of property (like disabling a bulldozer) or even harm to individuals.
 Some dispute whether destruction of property is inherently violent.
-Some believe that movements can be effective when they combine elements of both.
+Some believe that movements can be effective when they a variety of property destruction and nonviolent protests.
 In The Ministry for the Future, a well-regarded 2020 climate fiction novel by Kim Stanley Robinson, the author envisions a world where climate activists employ terrorist acts, including assassinations of fossil fuel executives and shooting down airliners.
 The use of violence is often more acceptable to the public when it is in response to systemic oppression by the government.

 Also be clear with participants about whether there is a chance of arrest.
-In most cases, police officers are not interested in arresting nonviolent protestors (partially due to the paperwork) and usually will provide several warnings before arrests are made.
+In most cases, police officers are not interested in arresting nonviolent protestors (they like to avoid the paperwork) and usually will provide several warnings before arrests are made.
 The police however can be more aggressive and confrontational when dealing with people of color or if they have a close relationship to a local business being protected.
-(See section on civil disobedience)
+(See the section on civil disobedience)

 The COVID crisis and the need to isolate was a major impediment to climate protests, especially during the first few years, leading to the need to think of new creative ways to protest and organize.

-The right to protest is one of the fundamental guarantees in the U.S. constitution.
-That is not true however in any country and can be met with violent repression.
-And people of color and other marginalized people in the U.S. can face physical and other repercussions from protests.
+The right to protest is one of the fundamental guarantees in the U.S. Constitution.
+That is not true for every country however, and can be met with violent repression.
+Despite our right to protest, people of color and other marginalized people in the U.S. can face physical and other repercussions from protests.

 The American Civil Liberty Union states: “Your rights are strongest in what are known as “traditional public forums,” such as streets, sidewalks, and parks.
 You also likely have the right to speak out on other public property, like plazas in front of government buildings, as long as you are not blocking access to the government building or interfering with other purposes the property was designed for… You do not need a permit to march in the streets or on sidewalks, as long as marchers do not obstruct car or pedestrian traffic.”